 - on bed rest for long periods

-There are so many birth control options are available today, and the birth control pill is considered to be an excellent one.
+There are so many birth control options available today, and the birth control pill is considered to be an excellent one.
 But the best birth control choice for women depends on many factors.
-To find an option that works best women should talk to their doctor.
+To find an option that works best women should talk to their healthcare specialist.